-Job Postings - Students/Graduates looking for a job, whether it is part-time, temporary, summer, or full-time after graduation can view job postings online at CES job board or in the 'Current Jobs Binder' in CES.
-Go to our website www.uleth.ca/ross/ces/index.html, click on 'Students' to view all our services including a link to the CES job board.
-Then simply Log onto the job board with your U of L username and password.
+Job Postings - Students/Graduates looking for a job, whether it is part-time, temporary, summer, or full-time after graduation can view job postings online at CES job board.
+Go to our website to view all our services including a link to the CES job board.
+Log onto the job board with your U of L username and password.